riatelab/magrit/docs/en/faq.md

 - **Reduce the number of entities displayed**: if you have a large number of entities in your datasets, try filtering the data to display only those you need to create your map.
   For example, if you have a dataset of communes in France and you only need communes from one département, filter the data (using Magrit's selection feature) to keep only communes from that département.

-The Magrit development team is also working on improving the application's display performance and proposing solutions for managing larger datasets.
+The Magrit development team is also working on improving the application's display performance and proposing solutions for managing larger datasets (e.g. using Canvas or WebGl technology).